 It’s not a gag, but if you don’t intentionally commit yourself to growth, your life won’t get better.
 You need a strong ‘why’ to stay committed to productivity and personal development.
-I woke on this blessed morning, stood in front of the mirror, and right there stood my why…
+I woke up one blessed morning, stood in front of the mirror, and right there stood my why…

 It was me, but not me.
 What I saw was the reflection of the woman I wanted to be, a strong image I’ve painted in my head and looked forward to.

-Here are the 5 habits that have been killing my productivity real mad.
-Well, good riddance to bad rubbish!
+Here are the 5 habits I promise to let go.
+Good riddance to bad rubbish!